Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with binary outcomes

 \section{Bayesian mitigation with binary outcomes}

-In this section, we apply our Bayesian measurement error mitigation strategy to binary multiqubit outcomes obtained by executing quantum circuits on the superconducting qubits quantum computer VTTQ20 (Leena, QPU from IQM).
+In this section, we apply our Bayesian measurement error mitigation strategy to binary multiqubit outcomes obtained by executing quantum circuits on the superconducting qubits quantum computer VTTQ20.
 The protocol begins with single-qubit measurement tomography to determine the uncorrelated error rates.
-While the service provider typically provides these error rates, we prefer extracting them explicitly in our work.
-We characterize the detector by performing two simple experiments: qubit reset followed by measurement and qubit flip to the excited state followed by measurement.
+While the service provider typically provides these error rates, we prefer extracting them explicitly.
+We characterize the detector by performing two simple experiments: qubit reset followed by measurement and qubit flip followed by measurement.
 Using $\mathrm{N}_{\mathrm{shots}} = 10^5$ shots for each experiment, we obtain a two-by-two noise matrix $\Lambda^{(q)}$ for each qubit in the QPU.
 With these, we have access to the multiqubit noise matrix and we are now able to apply the Bayesian measurement error mitigation algorithm to the outcome of any quantum circuit.

 To showcase the effectiveness of the measurement error mitigation scheme, we select a benchmark algorithm designed to minimize errors from faulty gates and decoherence.
-Specifically, we use a multiqubit string preparation algorithm involving a single layer of single-qubit X-gates.
-As illustrated in Fig. \ref{fig:state_prep}(a), for a chosen bit string (e.g., "10..101"), we apply X-gates to specific qubits to flip their state from "0" to "1".
+Specifically, we prepare a specific bit string through a single layer of single-qubit X-gates, i.e {$\mathrm U(\mathbf s) \ket {\mathbf 0} =\otimes_{i} X^{s_i}_i\ket {\mathbf 0} $}.
+As illustrated in Fig. \ref{fig:state_prep} (a), for a chosen bit string (e.g., "10..101"), we apply X-gates to specific qubits to flip their state from "0" to "1". {The benchmark figure of merit is the success probability, which is the probability of measuring the specific string $\mathbf{s}$ after applying $\mathrm U(\mathbf s)$ to the initial state}.
 In these circuits, noisy readout is the primary source of errors, with potential imperfections in the rotation gate calibration accounted for within the noise matrix.

 Thus, we prepare 20 random bit strings of different length, ranging from $\mathrm{N}_q = 1$ to $\mathrm{N}_q = 19$.
 After executing the quantum circuits and measuring the results, we obtain the unmitigated initial estimates.
 We then apply the Bayesian mitigation procedure outlined in the previous section, as described by Eqs. \eqref{eq:many-qubit-bayes}-\eqref{eq:many-qubit-bayes-simp}.